-They are not only for support when stepping up or down but to poke into holes, rock crevices and bushes before stepping.
+They are not only for support when stepping up or down but to poke into holes, rock crevices, and bushes before stepping.
 Better for the poles to get bit by critters than your feet or legs.
 They also can help you with your stride.
-We recommend telescoping adjustable-length poles made out of titanium as they are super strong, easy to collapse and store on our packs when we don’t need them.
+We recommend telescoping adjustable-length poles made out of titanium as they are super strong, easy to collapse, and store on our packs when we don’t need them.
 You can use one or two; whatever makes you comfortable.

 Be comfortable on your hikes.
 It’s not a fashion statement on the trails.
-Sun, wind and weather protection is job one.
+Sun, wind, and weather protection is job one.
 Also, always wear a belt.
 It could prove beneficial in emergency situations.
 Hiking trousers with a bit of elasticity in them are essential for bending, climbing, etc. Get garments that are fast drying and won’t tear.
 Having a brightly colored outer garment is recommended.

 Good for rock climbing and preventing blisters from using your trekking poles.
 If you’ll be hiking in cooler weather, keeping your lower extremities warm will enable you to keep your mind on enjoying your hike.
 Look for a pair with ‘touchscreen’ fingertips, so you don’t have to remove your gloves to operate your phone or GPS.

 A handheld Global Positioning System is essential if you’re going on a longer day hike or overnight hike, especially if you are a back-country hiker.
-There are also phone apps that have GPS function, but be aware that you may not have a data signal on the trail for your phone.
+There are also phone apps that have GPS functions, but be aware that you may not have a data signal on the trail for your phone.

 Like us, you can pick trail maps up at the National Park or State Park check-in or online and keep them in a Ziploc bag to protect them from the elements.
 As well, you can use phone apps.
 However, again, be aware of your cell service data signal.

-We use a Fitbit not only to brag about our steps, but also to monitor our pace and distance.
+We use a Fitbit not only to brag about our steps but also to monitor our pace and distance.
 There are other brands out there that may be better suited for your needs.
 Though we pride ourselves when looking at our activity tracker at the end of the day, we don’t make hiking a ‘workout’.
 For us, it’s not a race or contest.
 It’s about the hike and not the huff.
 It’s okay to take your time.
-Just keep your attention to your watch.
+Just keep your attention on your watch.

-We usually are on the trail by mid-morning after a hearty, high protein, nutritious breakfast and a good amount of water.
-We always pack a healthy lunch with fresh cut veggies, fruits, protein (i.e. cooked chicken, tuna, etc.), with some fun healthy carbs.
+We usually are on the trail by mid-morning after a hearty, high-protein, nutritious breakfast and a good amount of water.
+We always pack a healthy lunch with fresh-cut veggies, fruits, protein (i.e. cooked chicken, tuna, etc.), with some fun healthy carbs.
 We also have a granola bar or some trail mix stashed in our pockets for later on the trail.

 HYOH…”Hike Your Own Hike”